-The following new accounting standards will have application to local government in future years:
+- The following new accounting standards will have application to local government in future years: - AASB 2014-10 Amendments to Australian Accounting Standards Sale or Contribution of Assets between an Investor and its Associate or Joint Venture - AASB 2020-1 Amendments to Australian Accounting Standards -Classification of Liabilities as Current or Non-current - AASB 2021-2 Amendments to Australian Accounting Standards -Disclosure of Accounting Policies or Definition of Accounting Estimates

-- AASB 2014-10 Amendments to Australian Accounting Standards Sale or Contribution of Assets between an Investor and its Associate or loint Venture - AASB 2020-1 Amendments to Australian Accounting Standards -Classification of Liabilities as Current or Non-current - AASB 2021-2 Amendments to Australian Accounting Standards -Disclosure of Accounting Policies or Definition of Accounting Estimates - This standard will result in a terminology change for significant accounting policies - AASB 2021-7c Amendments to Australian Accounting Standards Effective Date of Amendments to AASB 10 and AASB 128 and Editorial Corrections [deferred AASB 10 and AASB 128 amendments in AASB 2014-10 apply] - AASB 2022-5 Amendments to Australian Accounting Standards - Lease Liability in a Sale and Leaseback - AASB 2022-6 Amendments to Australian Accounting Standards Non-current Liabilities with Covenants - AASB 2022-7 Editorial Corrections to Australian Accounting Standards and Repeal of Superseded and Redundant Standards - AASB 2022-10 Amendments to Australian Accounting Standards Fair Value Measurement of Non-Financial Assets of Not-for-Profit Public Sector Entities have any material impact on the financial report on initial application.
+This standard will result in a terminology change for significant accounting policies

+- AASB 2021-7c Amendments to Australian Accounting Standards - Effective Date of Amendments to AASB 10 and AASB 128 and Editorial Corrections [deferred AASB 10 and AASB 128 amendments in AASB 2014-10 apply] - AASB 2022-5 Amendments to Australian Accounting Standards - Lease Liability in a Sale and Leaseback - AASB 2022-6 Amendments to Australian Accounting Standards - Non-current Liabilities with Covenants - AASB 2022-7 Editorial Corrections to Australian Accounting Standards and Repeal of Superseded and Redundant Standards - AASB 2022-10 Amendments to Australian Accounting Standards Fair Value Measurement of Non-Financial Assets of Not-for-Profit Public Sector Entities

 The amendment may result in changes to the fair value of non-financial assets.
 The impact is yet to be quantified.
-Except as described above these amendments are not expected to
+Except as described above these amendments are not expected to have any material impact on the financial report on initial application.